sts10/medic/readme.markdown

 1. [Install Rust](https://www.rust-lang.org/tools/install) if you haven't already
 2. Clone down the repo
 3. Once this tool works offline, you'll need to [download the Pwned Passwords list](https://haveibeenpwned.com/Passwords), ideally via torrent.
+4. The torrent downloads a `.7z` compressed file.
+Double click it to extract it to a ~22 GB text file.
+That's what this program will need to work with.

 ### Running the tool

-1. While in the repo, run `cargo run` or `cargo run --release`
+1. While in the repo, run `cargo run --release` or `cargo run`
 2. Choose whether to check your KeePass database's passwords offline or online.
 3. Follow the subsequent instructions.

 ## To do

-1. Have tool be able to read password list from a downloaded file (see commented out code, which is untested)
-2. Better error handling
+1. Better error handling
-3. Write tests
+2. Write tests
-4. Test how it works with a KeePass database that uses a key file and/or Challenge+Accept
+3. Test how it works with a KeePass database that uses a key file and/or Challenge+Accept
-5. Check for any repeated passwords
+4. Check for any repeated passwords
-6. Use [zxcvbn](https://github.com/shssoichiro/zxcvbn-rs) to check for password strength
+5. Use [zxcvbn](https://github.com/shssoichiro/zxcvbn-rs) to check for password strength
-7. Use [zxcvbn](https://github.com/shssoichiro/zxcvbn-rs) to check for _similar_ passwords?
+6. Use [zxcvbn](https://github.com/shssoichiro/zxcvbn-rs) to check for _similar_ passwords?
-8. Design a logo?!
+7. Design a logo?!

 ## Reference